Dr. Amy Morrison is Lake Washington Institute of Technology's ninth president. She joined LWTech in July of 2013.

 Dr. Morrison serves on the Boards of One Redmond and Seattle Goodwill, and is a Commissioner for the Northwest Commission on Colleges and Universities (NWCCU).
 She lives in Kirkland with her son William.

 Executive Cabinet is comprised of senior leadership that represents each area of the college, including Administrative Services, Communications and Marketing, the LWTech Foundation, Research and Grants, Instruction, Human Resources, and Student Services.
 Members of the Executive Cabinet work directly with the college president, providing strategic direction and input.

-Dr. Suzanne Ames served as a Dean of Instruction at LWTech prior to being appointed Associate Vice President of Instruction.
+Dr. Suzanne Ames served as a Dean of Instruction and Associate Vice Pesident of Instruction at LWTech prior to being appointed Interim Vice President of Instruction.
 Her career in the state’s community and technical college system includes Director of Institutional Planning and Effectiveness at Skagit Valley College, Vice President of Advancement, and Executive Director of the Foundation at Pierce College, Director of Communications at the State Board for Community and Technical Colleges, and Director of Marketing and Communications at Cascadia College.
 She has taught Business Management courses and serves as an accreditation evaluator for the Northwest Commission on Colleges and Universities (NWCCU).